 You will, however, need to:

 - Take good measurements and photos of your dress

 - Answer questions from prospective buyers

 There are quite a few online sites that let you list a second-hand wedding dress.
 Trade Me is one of the biggest, but we’ve also seen Facebook marketplace listing a few.
+My Wedding Guide’s own Facebook group Weddings in New Zealand is one place you can go to list your dress or any other used or surplus wedding items.
 There are also some independent eCommerce stores that accept listings too.

 If you decide to sell your wedding dress through a physical store, the advantages include:

-On the con side of things though, you will need to:
+On the other hand, though, you will need to:

 - Pay a most likely larger commission fee than you would on a website listing